 User attributes

-- Targeting rules on gates — "only enable this for
+- Targeting rules on feature flags — "only enable this for

 plan = pro". - Variant assignment in experiments — "assign by